Routenplaner

 Weisswurst, or "white sausage," is a traditional Bavarian dish.
 Made from minced veal and pork belly, it's seasoned with parsley, lemon zest, and cardamom.

-You usually enjoy it served with sweet mustard and fresh pretzels or a leek rolls, such as in the following post:
+It's traditionally served with sweet mustard and a fresh pretzel, as shown in the following post:

 Weisswurst is often cooked in water, keeping it tender and juicy.
 To eat Weisswurst like a local, use your hands.
 Don’t forget to dip it in that sweet mustard!